WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 ## Configuration

-### Install LiveAnalytics on Databricks cluster
+### Integrate LiveAnalytics with your Databricks cluster

-Your Databricks cluster must be **running** before installing LiveAnalytics.
+Your Databricks cluster must be **running** before integrating LiveAnalytics.

 1. On your docker host, log in to a container for the ADLS Gen2 zone.